KSDunne/yoga_flip/README.md

 ### Color

-Since this business offers outdoor services such as horse riding lessons I chose earthy colors.
+Since the theme for this game is energising Vinyasa yoga I chose bright colors that give the user an energetic feeling.
 I also kept accessibility in mind when choosing colors and I used a color blind friendly palette for inspiration.
 Colors were adapted from palettes generated using [Venngage's accessible color palette generator](https://venngage.com/tools/accessible-color-palette-generator).

 Primary Colors - White / Purple